Adopted June 1953 and amended in

 Section 1.
 Any member who is in arrears for one (1) year in the payment of dues or other Conference assessments, and has been duly notified of the fact, may be suspended by the Board of Trustees.
 Notice of this action shall be communicated promptly by registered mail to the suspended member by the Vice President of Financial Affairs.
 A member suspended for nonpayment of dues or other assessments may be reinstated by the Board of Trustees upon the satisfactory settlement of all arrears.
 Suspension shall involve the forfeiture of all privileges and benefits of membership.
 Any member whose membership has been in suspension for two or more years must have his or her status renewed by the Steering Committee prior to any consideration by the Board of Trustees of reinstatement.
 Any member whose membership has been in suspension for five or more years shall be dropped from membership without further review.

 Section 2.
-When a member of this Conference is charged with a violation of either the Conference Code of Ethics or the Placement Guidelines of the Conference, or other regulatory guidelines adopted by the Conference, or misconduct that would render him/her unworthy of membership, the Ethics Committee (EC) shall make a thorough investigation of these charges, and shall have disciplinary powers short of suspension or expulsion.
-In cases in which the Ethics Committee recommends censure, the rabbi has the right to have an appeal heard by the Board of Appeals (BOA).
+When a member of this Conference is charged with a violation of either the Conference Code of Ethics or the Placement Guidelines of the Conference, or other regulatory guidelines adopted by the Conference, or misconduct that would render him/her unworthy of membership, the Ethics Committee (EC) shall make a thorough investigation of these charges, and shall have disciplinary powers found in the CCAR Code of Ethics.
+In cases in which the Ethics Committee votes censure, the rabbi has the right to have an appeal heard by the Board of Appeals (BOA).
 The rabbi and chair of the Ethics Committee would come before the Board of Appeals that would hear the case and then render a decision.
-The BOA's decision would stand without further appeal.
+The BOA’s decision would stand without further appeal.
 In those instances where, in the view of the Committee, suspension or expulsion is called for, the matter may be referred to the Board of Appeals for a hearing of these charges.
 The member thus charged shall have full opportunity to defend himself/herself before the Board of Appeals.
 The Board of Appeals shall have discretion to dismiss the charge or levy appropriate penalties, including suspension, upon the member charged.
 The decision of the Board of Appeals is final.